jakubcizek/MP730424-Windows/README.md

     mp730424.exe -p COM8 -s 115200 -d 1000 -f measurements.csv

-With this setup, program will query multimeter every 1000 ms for current function and measurement.
-It will print data with HH:MM:SS.ms timestamp to stdout and to measurements.csv text file.
+With this setup, program will periodically query multimeter after 1000 ms for function and measurement.
+It will print data with HH:MM:SS.ms timestamp to stdout and measurements.csv text file.

 ![mp730424.exe in action](https://raw.githubusercontent.com/jakubcizek/MP730424-Windows/main/screenshot.png)